Asinox/Shortener/README.md

 ### Database (optional?)
 > The Shortener database is hosted on Heroku, you can review the `.env` file and change it if you want.
-> After change the database (.env) remember just migrate the database with artisan command `php artisan migrate:fresh`
+> After change the database (.env) remember just migrate the database with artisan command `php artisan migrate`

+### React a note
+>If there is anything that you want to change about React, you can go inside the resource directory and work there with react.
+>Are you done with react?, just run the command npm run dev (to test on development) or npm run production for build the production files.